captionpoint/captionpoint-plays/THE-ROOMMATE.md

 You were?
 ---
 ## ROBYN:
-They're patterned atter these antique South
+They're patterned after these antique South
 American dolls.
 ---
 ## SHARON: